bchu/objective-c-style/README.md

 6. Cell reuse identifiers for custom cell classes should be the name of the cell class.
 For template UITableViewCells, use UITableViewCell-<style> (e.g. UITableViewCell-Basic) For unreusable custom UITableViewCells, use a short camelCase name.
 7. Use `User-Defined Runtime Attributes` to define UI whenever possible, instead of inside `viewWillLoad`.
 8. Set views to opaque whenever possible, for performance reasons.
+9. Make sure `NSNotificationCenter` observes are removed in `dealloc`.

 # Skim Apple's coding guidelines